 Home Dehumidifier with 98 OZ Tank and Display

-PSOS’s 98-ounce countertop dehumidifier suits you if you need quiet, all-day moisture control.
-You get up to 40 pints per day of removal across spaces as large as 1,000 square feet, and you can switch between powerful drying and sleep mode under 30 dBA.
-The smart display shows humidity and temperature in real time, while auto shutoff prevents spills when the tank fills.
-At just 3.5 pounds, it’s easy to move, and the washable filter, auto defrost, and 7-color lighting add practical convenience and style.
+PSOS’s 98-ounce countertop dehumidifier suits you if you need quiet, all-day moisture control with easier monitoring.
+It is designed for spaces as large as 1,000 square feet, though compact dehumidifier coverage always depends on humidity, room layout, temperature, and airflow.
+You can switch between powerful drying and sleep mode under 30 dBA.
+The display shows humidity and temperature in real time, while auto shutoff helps prevent spills when the tank fills.

-Best For: People who want a compact, quiet dehumidifier for bedrooms, bathrooms, basements, RVs, or other spaces up to 1,000 sq. ft. with easy monitoring and low-maintenance operation.
+Best For: People who want a compact, quiet dehumidifier for bedrooms, bathrooms, basements, RVs, or other spaces where easy monitoring matters.

 Pros: